Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 - **Description**: Screen that displays a leaderboard with the highest scores.
 - **Elements**:
   - Table with player names and their scores.
-  - Option to sort by score, time, etc.
 - **Interaction**: Players can see how they compare to others.

 ---